Skip to content

 Collects Marvel Comics Presents (1988) #72-84, Uncanny X-Men (1981) #205, material from Wolverine (1988) #166.

 Wolverine joined The X-Men in the famous Giant-Size X-Men #1 and stayed for a very long time.
-In fact, he was there all along during the Chris Claremont era, but also in Volume 2 of X-Men (launched in 1991), then in New X-Men (#113-156), X-Treme X-Men (volume 1 in 2001), Astonishing X-Men (in 2004), and more after that of course.
+He was there during all of the Chris Claremont era, but also in Volume 2 of X-Men (launched in 1991), then in New X-Men (#113-156), X-Treme X-Men (volume 1 in 2001), Astonishing X-Men (in 2004), and more after that, of course.
 Once again, you can go to our X-Men Reading Order for more information, but for context, read the next book:

 • X-Men Epic Collection: Second Genesis